productml/blurr/README.md

 # What is Blurr?

-Blurr transforms structured, streaming `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Data Transform Configuration (DTC).
+Blurr transforms structured, streaming `raw data` into `features` for model training and prediction using a `high-level expressive YAML-based language` called the Blurr Transform Spec (BTS).

-The DTC is a __data transform definition__ for structured data.
-The DTC encapsulates the *business logic* of data transforms and Blurr orchestrates the *execution* of data transforms.
-Blurr is runner-agnostic, so DTCs can be run by event processors such as Spark, Spark Streaming or Flink.
+The BTS is a __data transform definition__ for structured data.
+The BTS encapsulates the *business logic* of data transforms and Blurr orchestrates the *execution* of data transforms.
+Blurr unner-agnostic, so BTSs can be run by event processors such as Spark, Spark Streaming or Flink.

 ![Blurr Training](docs/images/blurr-in-training.png)